dondi/GRNsight/database/README.md

           cd <path to GRNsight/database/network-database/scripts>
           python3 generate_network.py
           ```
+       Windows users should use ```py``` instead of ```python3```.

        This will take a while to get all of the network data and generate all of the files.
 This will create a folder full of the processed files in `database/network-database/script-results`.

           *** Note: *** If you get an error similar to the following image where it references the in then you are one of the unlucky few who has to edit the intermine.py file directly.